HavinLeung/havinleung.github.io/_posts/2022-02-27-google-takeout-annoyances.md

 1. [This blog post](https://legault.me/post/correctly-migrate-away-from-google-photos-to-icloud) provides an exiftool command to take the useful JSON metadata like creation time, GPS coordinates, etc.. and embeds it into the media files
     - Unfortunately they assume that the naming of the json files is consistent
+        - This only fixes media like `image.jpg` if `image.jpg.json` exists
 2. [This Github project](https://github.com/mattwilson1024/google-photos-exif) is a node project that populates the `DateTimeOriginal` EXIF field
     - The author [notes](https://github.com/mattwilson1024/google-photos-exif#how-are-media-files-matched-to-json-sidecar-files) the
     inconsistent JSON naming and has heuristics to work around this